grantcolley/diptype/README.md

 ```

 ## Performance Tests
-The following shows a simple test (PerformanceTest.cs) where an instance of the Activity class is created and it's properties set and read *n* number of times.
+The following shows the results of a simple test where an instance of the Activity class is created and it's properties set and read *n* number of times.
+The test can be found in PerformanceTest.cs.

 ```C#
 1 x Activity